 Keep it up.
 You're getting smarter about home buying.

 The client may choose for the bank to pay their closing costs if the requested loan amount is <$500,000.
 If you pay off your BB&T Home Equity Line of Credit within 36 months from the date of loan origination, you may be required to remit any closing costs BB&T paid on your behalf.
 A Texas resident who has financed or refinanced a homestead or home equity in the previous 12 months may not be eligible for another homestead of home equity loan based on state law.
 There is a $50 annual fee in AL, GA, FL, KY, OH, NJ and IN.
 Property insurance and flood insurance where applicable, may be required.
 These programs are subject to change at any time and other lending options may be available to you which may have different costs, rates and fees that may be charged at origination, closing or subsequent to closing, ranging from $0 to $10,000, and may vary by state.
-Be sure to contact your local BB&T associate to discuss all your lending options.
+Be sure to contact your local BB&T teammate to discuss all your lending options.